PazziV/Unity-Tutorial-Test/README.md

         player.position = newPosition;
     }
 ```
-> It would been a short code but I wanted to show some examples.<br>
+It would been a short code but I wanted to show some examples.

-> the first one is the typical example if you are tired or new, just a lot of ifs.
-It works, it just doesn't look great.<br><br>
+The first one is the typical example if you are tired or new, just a lot of ifs.
+It works, it just doesn't look great.

-> the second one is much better, it is just two rows of code.
+The second one is much better, it is just two rows of code.
 Buuut it only works because we have a mirroring position value thanks to the arena being in the coordination (0,0,0).
-If it wouldn't be the case, this wouldn't work that great.<br><br>
+If it wouldn't be the case, this wouldn't work that great.

-> So the best case would be to do a wrapper.
-The Mathf.Repeat is just like modulo but you can't go negativ and it just from 0 to our max scale and being negativ means we start from the highest number.<br><br>
+So the best case would be to do a wrapper.
+The `Mathf.Repeat()` is just like modulo but you can't go negative and it just from 0 to our max scale and being negative means we start from the highest number.

-> Now the only thing left is to make a Game Over screen.
-Normally this would be a great time to commit, but I will quickly just do it.<br><br>
+Now the only thing left is to make a Game Over screen.
+Normally this would be a great time to commit, but I will quickly just do it.

-### The Game Over Screen
+## The Game Over Screen
-> Create a new Scene and put a new UI there.<br>
+- Create a new Scene and put a new UI there.
-> Create Panels, Text and most important a button. <br>
+- Create Panels, Text and most important a button.

-> I will show our score and our highscore and also make a new script called GameOverScript.<br>
+I will show our score and our highscore and also make a new script called `GameOverScript`.

-> You can copy most of ScoreManager since it's pretty much the same, just without the player and overwriting anything.<br>
+You can copy most of `ScoreManager` since it's pretty much the same, just without the player and overwriting anything.

-> First of in the **ScoreManager** we need to add something, our new scene:
+First of in the `ScoreManager` we need to add something, our new scene:
 ```C#
 private void Update()
     {